 Add as much air to your pond as you can using air pumps and air stones to distribute the air (highly recommended for ponds that are heavily stocked).
 You can add the air directly to the pond, the filter, the waterfall and anywhere else you can think of.
 The amount of oxygen water can hold is dependent upon atmospheric pressure, salinity and temperature.

-These numbers are intended as a guideline.
-Your application may vary according to stocking levels.
 (In general terms, 40lpm per 1000 gallons is a good rule of thumb.)

 Water can hold less oxygen as altitude increases.
 Salinity is not important for most freshwater fish producers.
 The most important factor is water temperature.
 As temperature increases, water can hold less oxygen.
 Most low oxygen problems occur from June through September.
 The reasons for this are: